-Eating behaviours, mental health, wellbeing and weight status are subject to change across the lifespan.
-Understanding the complexities and interrelationships of these changes and of other factors, such as socioeconomic factors, behavioural and personality traits 1, is crucial to improve health care service and support provision.
-This is especially pertinent in the UK and Australia given current research and policy is driving for improved health care that addresses multi-morbidity and determinants of health 23.
-This is in response to high national prevalence of obesity, disordered eating, mental ill-health and related health conditions and risk factors in these two countries 23.
+the life span.
+Understanding the complexities and interrelationships of these changes and of other factors, such as socioeconomic factors, behavioural and personality traits,1 is crucial to improve healthcare service and support provision.
+This knowledge is especially pertinent in the UK and Australia given current research and policy is driving for improved healthcare that addresses multimorbidity and determinants of health.23 This research and policy direction is in response to high national prevalence of obesity, disordered eating, mental ill-health and related health conditions and risk factors in these two countries.23

-A particularly important life stage for change is young adulthood, commonly defined as 18 to 35 years of age 4.
-Eating behaviours developed during young adulthood are typically continued throughout adulthood 5, while 63% of mental disorders present by age 25 6, and young adults also have the highest weight gain of any adult life stage 7-9.
-Young adulthood is often characterised by changing circumstances with respect to living arrangements, finances, employment and education, social relationships and familial responsibilities, all of which significantly impact eating and other health behaviours, mental health, wellbeing and weight 5 10 11.
+A particularly important life stage for change is young adulthood, commonly defined as 18-35 years of age.4 Eating behaviours developed during young adulthood are typically continued throughout adulthood,5 while 63% of mental disorders present by age 25 years6 and young adults also have the highest weight gain of any adult life stage.7-9 Young adulthood is often characterised by changing circumstances with respect to living arrangements, finances, employment and education, social relationships and familial responsibilities, all of which significantly impact eating and other health behaviours, mental health, well-being and weight. ^{5 10 11}

 A large body of evidence exists which explores the relationships between eating behaviours, mental health and weight.
-For example, studies of adult populations have demonstrated associations between disordered eating behaviours and weight gain, overweight and obesity 12 13, as well as between such eating behaviours and substance use disorder, depression and anxiety 14-17.
-Furthermore, research also points to broader associations between overweight and obesity and common mental disorders like depression 18.
-Studies have also delved into potential moderating factors in these relationships.
-For example, cross-sectional studies have reported higher prevalence of food addiction in adults with obesity, including morbid obesity, but that it is not exclusive to obese individuals, and other factors are associated such as quality of life and impulsivity traits 19 20.
-However, studies are predominantly cross-sectional, specifically in the context of eating behaviours, and therefore limited in providing insight into causation and directionality of relationships as well as changes in these factors over time.
-Many studies also consider a limited number of health behaviours/outcomes despite known interrelationships between these factors, and studies are often in general adult samples rather than specific life stages of adulthood such as young adulthood.
-Furthermore, many studies have assessed a limited number of moderating factors or predictors of change, and/or included a narrow assessment of certain constructs, particularly eating behaviours and personality traits.
+For example, studies of adult populations have demonstrated associations between disordered eating behaviours and weight gain, overweight and obesity, 12 13 as well as between such eating behaviours and substance use disorder, depression and anxiety.
+14-17 Furthermore, research points to broader associations between overweight and obesity and common mental disorders like depression.18 Studies have also delved into potential moderating factors in these relationships.
+For example, cross-sectional studies have reported higher prevalence of food addiction in adults with obesity, including morbid obesity, but that it is not exclusive to obese individuals, and other factors are associated such as quality of life and impulsivity traits.
+19 20 However, studies are predominantly cross-sectional, specifically in the context of eating behaviours, and therefore limited in providing insight into causation and directionality of relationships as well as changes in these factors over time.
+Many studies consider a limited number of health behaviours/ outcomes despite known interrelationships between these factors, and studies are often in general adult samples rather than specific life stages of adulthood such as young adulthood.
+Furthermore, many studies have assessed a limited number of moderating factors or predictors of change, and/or included a narrow assessment of certain constructs, particularly eating behaviours and personality

-Another more recent consideration for research is the impact of the COVID-19 pandemic, which has exacerbated relationships between mental health, eating behaviours and weight gain, whilst increasing demand and necessitating changes to service delivery for weight management and mental health services 21-24.
-For example, a recent Organisation for Economic Co-operation and Development (OECD) report into the mental health impacts of COVID-19 found two and 2.5 times higher rates of depression in the UK and Australia respectively in 2020 compared with 2019 (i.e. pre-pandemic) 25.
-Cross-sectional studies among adult populations have also reported negative changes in health behaviours including eating and physical activity during the COVID-19 pandemic, such as emotional eating of processed foods as a maladaptive coping strategy ^{22 24}.
-In terms of health services, more than 80% of high-income countries were replacing in-person with digital mental health services in mid-2020, whilst also catering for increased service demand 25.
-This highlights an increased urgency for service provision in response to the COVID-19 pandemic, and an associated urgency for the research data to inform services.
+The COVID-19 pandemic has exacerbated relationships between mental health, eating behaviours and weight gain, while increasing demand and necessitating changes to service delivery for weight management and mental health services.
+21-24 For example, a recent Organisation for Economic Co-operation and Development report into the mental health impacts of COVID-19 found 2 and 2.5 times higher rates of depression in the UK and Australia, respectively, in 2020 compared with 2019 (ie, prepandemic).
+25 Cross-sectional studies among adult populations have also reported negative changes in health behaviours including eating and physical activity during the COVID-19 pandemic, such as emotional eating of processed foods as a maladaptive coping strategy.
+22 24 In terms of health services, more than 80% of high-income countries were replacing in-person with digital mental health services in mid-2020, while also catering for increased service demand.25 This highlights an increased urgency for service provision in response to the COVID-19 pandemic, and an associated urgency for the research data to inform services.